Walk In Family Dentistry

 Summing Up

-Until the child’s jaw has fully grown, other options like space maintainers, removable partial dentures, bridges and orthodontic treatment often work safer and generally better.
+Until the child’s jaw has fully grown, other options like space maintainers, removable partial dentures, bridges, and orthodontic treatment often work more safely and generally better.

 Talk to an Expert